trevorwslee/MCE-DumbDisplay/README.md

 - `noBgPixelColor()` -- set the LCD "background / off" pixels to no color (i.e. not show)

+### Reminder

 A reminder -- DumbDisplay will make use of both your Micro:bit Bluetooth and USB Serial, therefore you should not be making use of them for your own purposes.
-However, if you really need to use any one of them, you can call DumbDisplay.connect() explicitly to disallow DumbDisplay to use Bluetooth or USB Serial.
+However, if you really need to use any one of them, you can call DumbDisplay.connect() explicitly, and set to disallow DumbDisplay to use Bluetooth or USB Serial.

 # Thank You!

 Greeting from the author Trevor Lee:

+> Joy to you!
 > Hope you will enjoy this little extension.
 > Be good!
 Be happy!
->  Peace be with you!